 Throughout her life she found opportunities to study the environmental topics that form the foundation for her passion of making space for nature in urban ecosystems.
 Her background in activism began as a teenager, running programs for housing and food-justice for the homeless and volunteering on a wide variety of projects from park trail restoration to wild seed-saving with the state parks.

 After moving to Baltimore, she pursued a career as an artist while finding opportunities to garden.
-Her passions combined in designing gardens after attaining certificates in Natural Methods of Honeybee Stewardship (2012), Permaculture Design (2014) and Fruit & Nut Tree Care from Baltimore Orchard Project (2015).
+Her passions combined in designing gardens after attaining certificates in Natural Methods of Honeybee Stewardship (2012), Permaculture Design (2014) and Fruit & Nut Tree Care from Baltimore Orchard Project (2015) and Dave Jacke's Forest Gardening Design Intensive (2017).
 Lisa worked several years interpreting and installing designs for private clients along side her Permaculture teacher Patty Ceglia and helping her with Edible Landscaping workshops through the Gunpowder Valley Conservancy’s “Clear Creeks Initiative”.
-Lisa has lectured on sustainable gardening and Permaculture topics, lead volunteers in hands-on projects and helped start a Permaculture Demonstration Garden and Food Forest at Baltimore Free Farm after completing an indepth sustainability study, site assessment and garden design for the organization.
+Lisa has lectured on sustainable gardening and Permaculture topics, lead volunteers in hands-on projects and helped start a Permaculture Demonstration Garden and Food Forest at Baltimore Free Farm after completing an in-depth sustainability study, site assessment and garden design for the organization.